flutter/website/animations.md

 [`AnimatedComponent`](http://docs.flutter.io/flutter/widgets/AnimatedComponent-class.html)
 and
 [`AnimatedBuilder`](http://docs.flutter.io/flutter/widgets/AnimatedBuilder-class.html).
-The first, `AnimatedComponent`, is most useful for otherwise stateless components.
+The first, `AnimatedComponent`, is most useful for stateless animated widgets.
 To use `AnimatedComponent`, simply subclass it and implement the [`build`](http://docs.flutter.io/flutter/widgets/AnimatedComponent/build.html) function.
 The second, `AnimatedBuilder`, is useful for more complex components that wish to include an animation as part of a larger build function.
 To use